ikechidiogo19/Telsco-churn-analysis/README.md

 - Which payment method is commonly used by long-term customers?
 - Are customers with higher total charges less likely to churn?

+---

-### Process
+### 🛠 Methodology
+- **Data Cleaning**
 - verify data for any missing values and anomalies and sort out the same.
 - made sure data is consistent and clean with respect to data type, data format and values used.

+---

+### 📈 Analysis and Visualizations

 - Created pivot tables according to the questions asked.
 - Merge all pivot tables into one dashboard and apply slicer to make dynamic.

-### Dashboard
 ![Screenshot 2025-02-25 093708](https://github.com/user-attachments/assets/2b4855b5-5d53-41ca-b98d-3169e896a79f)

+---

-### Project insight
+### 📌 Findings
-- female customers having a churn rate of 50.24%, while male customers had a churn rate of 49.76%.
-This indicated that gender was not a significant factor in churn behavior.
-- senior citizens had a higher churn rate (74.53%) compared to younger customers (25.47%), suggesting that older customers were more likely to leave the service.
-- customers without tech support were significantly more likely to churn.
+- Female customers churn more than males.
--  customers who paid via electronic checks had the highest churn while those using mailed checks, bank transfers, or credit cards had considerably lower churn rates.
--  fiber optic internet service had the highest churn rate.
--  customers on month-to-month contracts experiencing the highest churn, In contrast, those with one-year and two-year contracts had significantly lower churn rates
+- Month-to-month contracts have the highest churn, followed by one-year and two-year contracts.
+- Customers using electronic checks churn most frequently.
+- Younger customers churn more (74.53%) compared to seniors (25.47%).
+- Customers without tech support churn more (1,446 cases).
+- Fiber optic users have the highest churn rate (1,297 cases).
+- Higher charges do not correlate with lower churn.

+---

-### Recommendation
+### 🧾 Recommendation
+- Focus retention efforts on female customers, month-to-month contract holders, and fiber optic users.
-- company should encourage customers to opt for long-term contracts
+- Incentivize customers to switch to annual contracts to reduce churn.
-- providing better tech support services could significantly lower churn
+- Enhance tech support accessibility to retain customers.
-- promote more stable payment methods, such as automatic bank transfers or credit card payments
+- Encourage automated payment methods (bank transfer, credit card) to reduce churn linked to electronic checks.

+---

+### ⚙️ Technologies Used

+- Excel

+---